Maprunner/hertsway/src/posts/leg-18-newgate-street-bayford.md

 Getting back to almost where we had been ten minutes earlier we turned left and headed down the edge of a field, across Essendon Brook and up into what the map shows as Backhouse Wood.
 A large fence ran alongside the path and at the top corner we found a notice saying this was a "United Nations Global Compact" project with "5 Year Wildlife and Woodland Restoration in Progress".
 This seemed odd but one photo was enough so I set off up hill.
 At that point James yelled quietly and I turned round to see James and Helen staring at something inside the fence.

 What they were staring at was a white wallaby.
 I spent ages taking bad photos from a long distance trying not to disturb it.
-Eventually I just started to walk closer and eventually got right up the fence.
+Eventually I just started to walk closer and soon got right up the fence.
 It just sat there and stared back at me.
-The James spotted another one some way further back in the enclosure.
+Then James spotted another one some way further back in the enclosure.
+Quite what they were doing inside a UN-sponsored fence in a Hertfordshire wood was not clear.
+It still isn't after some extensive Google searching.
+There does not appear to be a single mention of them anywhere we can find.
+Until I publish this of course.

 Essendon.
 Distant view of St Mary the Virgin Church.
 Down School Lane to Golf Club.
 People playing golf.
 Big queue at snack van.